Vikram (2022 film): Plot

 Amar, the leader of a black ops squad, is called upon by Police Commissioner Jose to bring to justice a group of masked vigilantes responsible for the murder of Stephen Raj, ACP Prabhanjan and his foster father, Karnan.
 The gang killed Stephen after being arrested and subsequently released following his imprisonment for assisting criminals Adaikalam and Anbu.
-Amar leads the investigation by digging into Karnan's life, as he finds the murder out of place since Karnan was an ordinary man while the other two were high-ranking NCB officials.
+Amar leads the investigation by digging into Karnan's life, as he finds the murder out of place since Karnan was an ordinary man while the other two victims were high-ranking NCB officials.

 Amar discovers Karnan's addiction to alcohol and prostitutes while overprotecting his foster grandson.
 He found two drug containers missing that Sandhanam, who runs a larger syndicate than Adaikalam, called Vettai Vagaiyara, is hunting.
 The other two containers were part of a shipment to Rolex, Sandhanam's boss, who promised to help form his government if he received the drugs.
 If not, Rolex would kill Sandhanam and his family.
 Amar discovers Karnan's addictions are cover for a covert operation he was running.

 Meanwhile, Veerapandian, a Public Works Department (PWD) officer, and a contractor named Rudra Prathap plot to take the drug containers to Sandhanam, but the masked vigilantes arrive and kill Veerapandian at a theatre.
 Amar and his team capture Bejoy, one of the vigilantes.
 Bejoy reveals the syndicate killed his family for his role in leading a drug bust at Trichy, (Note: As depicted in Kaithi (2019)) leading him to join the vigilantes.
 Amar and his team realise Rudra Prathap is the vigilantes' next target, and they sneak into Rudra Prathap's daughter's wedding ceremony.
 Rudra Prathap invites Sandhanam for protection.
 The masked men and his gang arrive at the wedding and threaten him.
 The leader drags Rudra Prathap and escapes on a bike.

 Amar chases and catches the vigilantes' leader and reveals himself as Karnan, who had faked his death.
 Karnan kills Rudra Prathap by slitting his throat and escapes the police.
 Amar tells Jose that Karnan is Vikram, the former commander of the black ops squad's 1986 pilot batch.
 Only Vikram and three other team members survived after the government tried to kill them because of a botched mission in 1991.
 Amar also theorises Jose is Sandhanam's mole in the department and was involved in Prabhanjan's death.
 Amar organises a bomb blast at Sandhanam's bungalow that destroys it and a drug lab.
 Jose hears of the bombing and informs Sandhanam.
 Jose tells Sandhanam about Vikram's and Amar's identities.